-Ex-Davao Death Squad leader: Duterte ordered bombings
+Ex-Davao Death Squad leader: Duterte ordered bombings | CNN

 At the time, Duterte’s office denied Matobato’s claims, saying the President was “unfazed” by them.

-The Senate inquiry stopped investigating extrajudicial killings in October after vocal anti-Duterte Senator Leila De Lima was ousted as committee chair.
+The Senate inquiry stopped investigating extrajudicial killings in October after vocal anti-Duterte Sen. Leila De Lima was ousted as committee chair.

 More than 7,000 people have died since Duterte unleashed his war on drugs last June, according to police figures.